Pushpendra-1697/Ecommerce-API/README.md

  password: "Push1697@"

-##### Output: Success Message and data will store in mongodb
+##### Output: Success Message and data will store in MongoDB

 #### 2.  */users/login*: (POST)

-if you use same existing details for login then you got jwt token, Login Successfully Message and user_id else you got Wrong Password || Wrong Username || Login failed (according to your wrong credential)
+if you use the same existing details for login then you got the JWT token, Login Successfully Message and user_id else you got Wrong Password || Wrong Username || Login failed (according to your wrong credential)

 ##### Sample Input: